brimstone-js/brimstone/README.md

 }
 ```

-Then use the Translate component anywhere to render the current language
+Use the Translate component anywhere to render the current language

 ```tsx
 import { Translate } from '@brimstone/react'